Safety and Security

 Note of deference: Any changes or additions to the laws of the State of New Jersey that affect this policy shall prevail in place.

-Rationale: With the increase[1] of catastrophic violent crime at institutions of higher education and other public and private areas abroad, Sussex County Community College recognizes the potential for increased casualties associated with timed response by law enforcement.
-It is the college’s intent to mitigate loss and or prevent these type of incidents through immediate intervention by trained and qualified personnel of Sussex County Community College.
+With the increase of catastrophic violent crime at institutions of higher education and other public and private areas abroad, Sussex County Community College recognizes the potential for increased casualties associated with timed response by law enforcement.
+It is the college’s intent to mitigate loss and/or prevent these types of incidents through immediate intervention by trained and qualified personnel of Sussex County Community College.
 The New Jersey retired law enforcement officer permit to carry a handgun law was enacted to help make our streets and communities safer.
 SCCC shall authorize intercession by qualified employees when there exists an imminent threat of serious bodily injury or death, and there is an immediate need to act for the protection of life.

 Eligible Employees